Real risk only. No noise

 Re-screening runs without anyone starting it

 When a sanctions list updates or new adverse media appears, re-screening triggers automatically across your portfolio.
 No manual trigger.
 No briefing to get it started.
+Your portfolio is always screened against current data, not last month's.

 Alerts arrive with the investigation already prepared